libgdx/packr/README.md

 On the topic of games, Packr version 2.4.2+ supports Java 14 and the [Z garbage collector](https://wiki.openjdk.java.net/display/zgc/Main) has been verified to work.
 Because who doesn't want GC pause times guaranteed to not exceed 10ms with work in progress for sub 1ms GC pauses.
 When bundling Java 14+ make sure to use `--useZgcIfSupportedOs` instead of passing `--vmargs XX:+UseZGC` because versions of Windows before Windows 10 1803 are not supported by the Z garbage collector.

 # Download
-The latest build is available for [download here](https://github.com/karlsabo/packr/releases).
+The latest build is available for [download here](https://github.com/libgdx/packr/releases).

-Resources are also published to [Maven Central](https://mvnrepository.com/artifact/com.nimblygames.packr)
+Resource artifacts are available at [Maven Central](https://mvnrepository.com/artifact/com.nimblygames.packr)
+* Soon to be available from [Maven Central](https://mvnrepository.com/artifact/com.libgdx.packr)

 # Usage
 You point packr at your JAR file(s) containing your code and assets, some configuration parameters, and a URL or local file location to a JDK build for your target platform.